IllinoisWCS/IllinoisWCS.github.io/README.md

 Please never commit to main, even if you have permission.
 Run all changes by the Infrastructure Chairs.
 Here are the steps to making a change and solving an issue:

-1. Make a branch off `main`, or the branch of the project you are wokring on.
+1. Make a branch off `main`, or the branch of the project you are working on.
 Please give it a descriptive message.

 2. Commit your changes onto your branch.